pingrunhuang/leetcode-golang/README.md

+# Summary
+Golang is great, leetcode is awesome.
+Learning Golang by solve interesting algorithms in leetcode is such a geek way to go!!

 * put this package inside your GOPATH

 * in order to run all tests the sub directory, you will need to use command `go test ./...` from the root directory of this project.